vaiish371/tp/docs/UserGuide.md

     1. Lecture: FRIDAY, 16:00-18:00 (Zoom)
 ---------------------------------------------------------------------
 ```
-***
+<hr style="border:1px solid black"> </hr>

 ### 2.4 Assignment

+<hr style="border:1px solid black"> </hr>

 ### 2.4.1 Adding an Assignment: `add assignment`

-Adds an assignment to the module that is current selected by the user.
+This command allows you to add an assignment to the module that is currently selected by the user.

 :warning: The parameter /t allows for only 3 types of assignment: "la" (which stands for Long Assignments), "sa" (which stands for Short Assignments) and "mcq" (which stands for Multiple Choice Question Assignments).